wohaco/despace/venus.md

    1. **[Pioneer‑Venus‑1](pioneer_venus_1.md)** (1978.05.20).
 Determined the gravitational field harmonics from perturbations of the SC orbit & detected gamma‑ray bursts.
    1. **[Magellan](magellan.md)** (1989.05.04).
 Collected information on the gravitational field by monitoring the SC velocity.
 Areas of higher gravitation would slightly increase the velocity of the spacecraft, registering as a Doppler shift in the signal.
 Provided high‑res gravimetric data for 94 % of the planet.
 The gravity signature of features on Venus closely reflect surface topography.
    1. ••• **Future/proposed missions:** •••
       1. **[EnVision](envision.md)** (…).
-To measure the gravity for at least 50 % of the surface with spatial res of better than 200 km, that is equivalent to the knowledge of spherical harmonics to at least degree of 90 & accuracy of at least 10 mGal/km.
+To measure the gravity for at least 50 % of the surface with spatial res of better than 200 ㎞, that is equivalent to the knowledge of spherical harmonics to at least degree of 90 & accuracy of at least 10 mGal/km.
 To measure the k₂ Love number to constrain the size & state of Venus’ core & the composition of Venus’ mantle.
       1. **[Venus Origins Explorer](venus_origins_explorer.md)** (…).
 To provide the gravity field res needed to estimate global elastic thickness, & map the gravity field at high res to study the planet interior structure.
       1. **[VERITAS](veritas.md)** (…).
 1st maps of deformation & global surface composition, thermal emissivity, & gravity field.
 Gravity science would be carried out using the SC telecom system.